Moscow Nights: Covers

 The Dutch jazz group New Orleans Syncopators recorded the arrangement of the song under the title 'Midnight in Moscow', arranged by its leader Jan Burgers on January 4, 1961.
 The arrangement of Jan Burgers was published by Les Editions Int.
 Basart N.V. and was also used by Kenny Ball and his Jazzmen, who recorded the song in November 1961, also under the title "Midnight in Moscow".
 This version peaked at number two on the UK Singles Chart in January 1962.
 "Midnight in Moscow" also reached number two on the U.S. Billboard Hot 100 chart in March that year, kept out of the number one spot by "Hey!
 Baby" by Bruce Channel, and it spent three weeks at number one on the American Easy Listening chart.

 In 1962, at the height of the folk revival in the United States, the song was recorded by The Chad Mitchell Trio on their popular live performance album At the Bitter End on Kapp Records.
 The group introduced the song with its original Russian lyrics to the American mainstream audience during the Cold War era of strained relations between the U.S. and the USSR.

+In 1962, American singer and actress Ketty Lester recorded the song for her Love Letters album.

-Swedish pianist Jan Johansson recorded a jazzy version of the song.
-It was named "Kvällar i Moskvas Förstäder", literally "Evenings in Moscow's suburbs" and was released in 1967.
+Swedish pianist Jan Johansson recorded a jazz version of the song for his 1967 album Jazz på ryska.
+This version was titled "Kvällar i Moskvas Förstäder" which translates to "Evenings in Moscow's suburbs".

-A version of the song was recorded by James Last and appears in his James Last - In Russia album.
+A version of the song was recorded by James Last and appears on his Russland zwischen Tag und Nacht album.

 The Chinese composer Gao Ping used the song in 2003 as the basis for one of his Soviet Love Songs for Vocalising Pianist, "Evenings in Suburban Moscow."

 In 2015, the Massed Bands of the Moscow Garrison, under the direction of Lieutenant General Valery Khalilov, performed a march arrangement of the song during the march past of foreign contingents (specifically those from Azerbaijan, Armenia, Belarus and Kazakhstan) in the Moscow Victory Day Parade that year.